LucaVaccari/Lithium/docs/lcp_specification.md

 #### partyId

-Received after a create request, it communicates the id of the newly created party.
+Received after a 'create' request, it communicates the id of the newly created party.

 Body: `partyId` (int)